 When you have high cholesterol levels, it becomes essential to manage those numbers better to prevent the onset of a stroke or any other heart disease.
-Asides the drugs that your doctor may prescribe to help you bring down the numbers, you also need a lifestyle and diet change.
+Asides from the drugs that your doctor may prescribe to help you bring down the numbers, you also need a lifestyle and diet change.
 These simple habits will make it easier to transition from your old diet and lifestyle into a healthier, active one.

 The body typically only needs small amounts of cholesterol, especially the good type.
 Unfortunately, a lot of foods we eat contain too much cholesterol, especially the bad kind.
-Low-density lipoprotein (LDL), the bad cholesterol, is gotten from saturated fat, especially in the food of animal origin.
+Low-density lipoprotein (LDL), the bad cholesterol, is gotten from saturated fat, especially in food of animal origin.
 It transports cholesterol to your heart.
 Too much LDL may cause plaque to build up and block your heart arteries, leading to heart disease.
 High-density lipoprotein (HDL), on the other hand, transports cholesterol to the liver, helping the body get rid of bad cholesterol, so it doesn’t end up in the arteries.

 Physical activity, even as little as 30 minutes every day of the week, can help to lower your bad and increase your good cholesterol levels, maintain a healthy weight, and reduce the risks of clogged arteries.
 It doesn’t have to be tedious either.
 Aerobic exercises like brisk walking and running are an excellent way to start.
 Physical activity isn’t limited to the gym.
 You can play with your kids, dance, walk your dog, garden, do house chores, or hike – just as long as you’re moving.